paukertj/di-code-generator/README.md

 Simple example of compile-time [Microsoft DependencyInjection](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection) service registration.
 This example contains a simple [Source Generator](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview), that generates `ServiceDescriptor` for each service, that includes a service factory.
 The initial motivation was to measure performance impact of this change on building `ServiceProvider`.

 ## :innocent: TL; DR
-1. It seems to be faster :thumbsup:
+1. Generated code seems to be faster :thumbsup:
 2. `git clone`
 3. Demo project is `DiDemo`, if this project has compiled and runs without crash, everything works
 4. Benchmark project is `Benchmarks`, run in `Release`, uses [BenchmarkDotNet :snail:](https://benchmarkdotnet.org/)